togume/vim/README.md

 # Installation
 * __IMPORTANT:__ if using RVM, ensure that the system ruby version is being used.
 This is important when vim is installed (through brew) as well as when compiling any modules/tools.
 	* `rvm use system`
-* Install VIM using homebrew
+* Install VIM using Homebrew
 	* `brew install vim`
 * Clone repo into home directory as ~/.vim
 	* `git clone https://github.com/togume/vim.git ~/.vim`